 - Exhibitions must be sponsored or hosted by an HGA Affiliate Guild Member or an HGA Professional Organization Member.

-- Exhibitions or fashion shows must be juried or entries judged for awards.
+- Exhibitions or fashion shows must be juried.

 - In the case of textile conferences, the juried for acceptance requisite may be waived, provided entries are judged for awards at the conference.